GOT QUESTIONS?

 Adventure awaits you.
 Fortunes are to be found.

-Years in the making, the Frontier is about to open.
+Years in the making, the Frontier is now open.

 Accumulate Experience Points (“XP”) and progressively Level Up your Pioneer.
-The more you play the game, the more your Pioneer will progress, unlocking additional Trait slots.
+Max level-up is to 30.
+A level 30 Pioneer is a force of nature … or, as they called them in the 19th Century genuine “Frontiersmen”.
+The more you play the game, the more your Pioneer will progress, unlocking additional Traits.

 Adding Traits to your Pioneer makes your playable character more able to navigate, survive and thrive in the game world.

-You’ll likely have your favorite Pioneer, but having more than one is instrumental as Pioneers can be injured, wounded and otherwise deemed ‘Exhausted’.
-This means from time to time your Pioneer might become inoperable for a period of hours while they recover from their wounds.
-Having other Pioneers on your roster means you can continue playing, exploring and prospecting.
+• You’ll likely have your favorite Pioneer, but having more than one is instrumental as Pioneers can be injured, wounded and otherwise deemed ‘Exhausted’.
+This means from time to time your Pioneer might become inoperable 15 minutes while they recover from their wounds.
+Having other Pioneers on your roster means you can continue playing, exploring and Prospecting.

 All of this means you’ll very likely want more than one Pioneer over time.